FelixdelasPozas/OGG-Extractor/readme.md

 * 'Hitman: Contracts' by Io Interactive.
 * 'Freedom Fighters' by Io Interactive.
 * 'Blood Omen 2' by Crystal Dynamics.
+* 'FEZ' by Polytron Corporation.

+It will probably work with any program that uses unencrypted OGG Vorbis audio files.

 ## Options
 The tool can be configured to show only files with a minimum size or duration, making it easier to differentiate music files from dialog ones.